 State Criminal Record and Convictions

-One question our attorneys are frequently asked is whether state law allows a medical professional with a felony criminal background to get a license with the Arizona Medical Board?
-The short answer is, yes.
-An Arizona Felony for physicians will not necessarily prevent a physician from obtaining a license or a career in the medical field.
-However, the Board has a public policy (updated as of September 2020) on their website which covers the details of under what circumstances a physician with a case that resulted in a criminal sentence can get a license.
+An Arizona felony for physicians will not necessarily prevent a physician from obtaining a license or a career in the health field.
+However, the Board (which handles all complaints) has a public policy (updated as of September 2020) on their website which covers the details of what circumstances physician professionals with a case that resulted in a criminal conviction can get a license.

 Criminal Charges for Doctors with the Arizona Board

 Medical Board Probation Information

 When a physician faces Arizona Medical Board Probation, they receive probation through a Consent Agreement.

 The Consent Agreement requires the physician to do certain things (drug testing, work supervision, counseling, continuing education).

 Alternatively, refrain from doing things (using alcohol, prescribing scheduled drugs, seeing certain patients, etc.).
 The Arizona Medical Board can place physicians on probation through:

 Physicians who hold a license in Arizona can face disciplinary actions by the Arizona Medical Board for many different reasons.
 If the Medical Board determines formal licensing action is necessary, it will happen after the completion of an investigation.